Trofeo Series - Italian Marque Racing

 The Trofeo Series is a group of Alfa Romeo, Fiat & Lancia drivers who get together each year to race the wheels off Italian race cars of varying ages & characteristics in a contest that is fun, friendly, competitive and relatively affordable.
-Initially the Series began as the Alfasud Trofeo Series, before expanding to accommodate other Alfa Romeo models, and more recently to include Invited Fiats and Lancias.
+Initially the Series began as the Alfasud Trofeo Series, before expanding to accommodate other Alfa Romeo models, and more recently to include Invited Fiats, Lancias and other Italian marques.

 The rules provide for classes to accommodate cars from a relatively standard specification, through to fully race prepared vehicles.
-The completion each Season (September to April/May) takes us to 6 - 8 rounds at the North Island tracks of Pukekohe, Hampton Downs and Taupo.
+The completion each Season (September to April/May) takes us to 6 - 8 rounds at the North Island tracks of Pukekohe, Hampton Downs, Taupo and Manfeild.
 The competition format is a mix of scratch and handicap racing for Class and Overall Series points.

 Trofeo Series drivers can be summed up in one phrase Cuore Spotivo!

 Round 3 - IRC Taupo (18th/19th November)

 A mixture of weather conditions challenged our grid in Round 3.
 Following a sunny Friday for those who were able to get there for testing, Saturday was a very windy day which while the track was reasonably grippy didn't seem to result in much heat in brakes and tyres.
 Sunday was mainly wet - despite what some the locals suggested we should expect.
 Although a brief improvement meant that the final Trofeo race (Handicap) was run in fine conditions - quite a change from the mornings drizzle which had produced a greasy, cold track.